rubocode/journey/vision/index.md

 It must be rather obvious that the aspiration above is universally applicable to any country.

-That serves as a foundation in anticipation of a practical global peace.
+That serves as a foundation in anticipation of comprehending a practical global peace.